Requirements for living kidney donor candidates

 The day before your surgery, you will be asked to follow a liquid diet between noon and midnight.
 Do not eat between midnight and your surgery time.
 Our team will give you instructions about your prescription medications during your final appointment before surgery.

-At Dartmouth-Hitchcock, all live donor kidneys are removed using a minimally invasive technique.
+At Dartmouth Hitchcock Medical Center, all live donor kidneys are removed using a minimally invasive technique.
 This technique reduces the pain and discomfort for the donor, and allows a faster recovery.

 On the day of surgery, you will come to the hospital, where our team will prepare you for surgery in the same day surgery center.
 You will then be taken to the operating room for laparoscopic nephrectomy, minimally-invasive removal of the kidney, which takes about three hours to complete.

 Staying at the hospital, follow-up visits and return to normal activity